 Here we introduce a new approach to using a psychophysical threshold paradigm to draw inferences about perceptual constancy and its underlying mechanisms, based on measuring how thresholds for a task-relevant scene property are affected by variation in a task-irrelevant scene property.
 This approach is conceptually similar to studying how thresholds are affected by addition of spatially white or pink noise (Legge, Kersten, & Burgess, 1987; Pelli, 1990; Pelli & Farell, 1999), but with the noise introduced as variation in distal scene properties.
-In this paper, we apply this approach towards understanding lightness constancy in naturalistic graphically-rendered scenes, but the ideas are general.
-First, we measure human ability to discriminate the lightness of two objects in the absence of any object-extrinsic variation.
-Next, we measure how these discrimination thresholds change with the introduction of object-extrinsic variation in the form of variability in the colors (i.e. reflectance spectra) of background objects in the scene (Lotto & Purves, 1999; Brown & MacLeod, 1997).
+In this paper, we apply this approach towards understanding lightness constancy in naturalistic scenes rendered using computer graphics, but the ideas are general.
+First, we measure human ability to discriminate the achromatic surface reflectance of two objects in the absence of any object-extrinsic variation.
+Next, we measure how these discrimination thresholds, which we refer to as lightness discrimination thresholds, change with the introduction of object-extrinsic variation in the form of variability in the reflectance spectra (loosely, the colors) of the background objects in the scene (Lotto & Purves, 1999; Brown & MacLeod, 1997).
 The discrimination threshold at each level of background variation quantifies the difficulty of the lightness discrimination task in each condition.
 The change in thresholds from baseline (i.e., no background variation) quantifies the degree to which the object-extrinsic variation intrudes on the object-intrinsic representation.
+More generally, we can think of this as a paradigm in which thresholds for discriminating a task-relevant stimulus variable, here achromatic surface reflectance, are measured in the face of variation of a task-irrelevant stimulus variable, here the reflectance of the background objects.

-As the variation in background color is increased, discrimination thresholds are constant and then increase, with log squared threshold increasing linearly with log color variance.
-The minimum discrimination threshold and the color variance at which the threshold begins to rise are consistent across different observers.
+As the variation in background surface reflectance is increased, discrimination thresholds are constant and then increase, with log squared threshold increasing linearly with log reflectance variance.
+The minimum discrimination threshold and the background reflectance variance at which the threshold begins to rise are consistent across different observers.
 Moreover, a simple model rooted in Signal Detection Theory, that makes use of a single center-surround receptive field captures the essential features of the psychophysical data.
-The model allows us to quantify the effect of extrinsic variation on the observer’s representation of lightness, relative to the intrinsic precision of that variation.

 RESULTS